WebAssembly/tool-conventions/Linking.md

 > [!Note]
 > As a consequence of that, the only symbols that can be referred to by a
 > numeric index are _primary_ symbols, since they inherit their numeric index
-> form the relocatable WebAssebly object.
+> form the relocatable WebAssebly entity.

 - `qualifier` is one of the allowed qualifiers on a symbol declaration.
   Qualifiers may not repeat.